-Should you get the Amazon Fire HD 10 Kids or Fire HD 8 Kids tablet?
+Amazon Fire HD 10 Kids vs. Fire HD 8 Kids tablet: Which should you buy?

 Amazon Fire HD 10 Kids vs. Fire HD 8 Kids: How do these differences matter?

 You might think that bigger is better — right?
 Well, that depends on the situation.
-The Fire HD 10 Kids has a 10.1-inch display, whereas the Fire HD 8 Kids an 8-inch screen.
+To start with, the Fire HD 10 Kids has a 10.1-inch display, whereas the Fire HD 8 Kids has an 8-inch screen.

 The Fire HD 10 is large and can be great for watching movies or games that come included with the one year of Amazon Kids+ on each of these tablets.
 However, that large screen becomes even larger when considering the bulky kid's case that comes on it.
 While you could take the case off, you likely won't since this is a pricey device you'll often be putting into the hands of your children.
 Unless the child using the Fire HD 10 Kids is older with larger hands, this big tablet could be difficult to manage.
 However, keep in mind that this newer version of the tablet has been reduced in size to be slightly more compact and thus might be worth the extra investment.